-The consolidated annual accounts for financial years 2020 have been prepared by the Mutual Society's Board of Directors in accordance with the financial information legal framework, which is the one established in:
+The annual accounts for financial years 2020 and 2019 have been prepared by the Mutual Society's Board of Directors in accordance with the financial information legal framework that applies to the Mutual Society, which is the one established in:

-- The Commercial Code and other commercial legislation. - Royal Decree 1317/2008 of 24 July, which approves the Accounting Plan for Insurance and Reinsurance Companies and the Regulations on the Presentation of Consolidated Annual Accounts for Insurance and Reinsurance Companies, as amended by Royal Decrees 1736/2010 of 23 December and 583/2017 of 12 June; and on the general regulations for those companies. - For the rest of the entities, in Royal Decree 1514/2007 of 16 November, which approved the General Accounting Plan and subsequently modified by Royal Decree 1159/2010 of 17 September. - Regulatory provisions set forth by the General Directorate of Insurances and Pension Plans. - Mandatory regulations approved by the Institute of Accounting and Accounts Audits. - Any other Spanish regulation that might be applicable.
+- The Commercial Code and other commercial legislation. - Royal Decree 1317/2008 of 24 July, which approves the Accounting Plan for Insurance and Reinsurance Companies and the Regulations on the Presentation of Consolidated Annual Accounts for Insurance and Reinsurance Companies, as amended by Royal Decrees 1736/2010 of 23 December and 583/2017 of 12 June; and on the general regulations for those companies. - Regulatory provisions set forth by the General Directorate of Insurances and Pension Plans. - Mandatory regulations approved by the Institute of Accounting and Accounts Audits. - Any other Spanish regulation that might be applicable.